troclaux/notes/aws.md

 ## API Gateway

-> fully managed service that makes it easy for developers to create, publish, maintain, monitor and secure APIs at any scale
+> fully-managed service that makes it easy for developers to create, publish, maintain, monitor and secure APIs at any scale

 client (e.g. browser) <= REST API => API Gateway <= proxy requests => Lambda <= CRUD => DynamoDB